New Flemish Alliance: Foundation and ideology

 In its 2009 election programme, the N-VA described itself as economically liberal and ecologically green.
 The party supported public transport, open source software, renewable energy and taxing cars by the number of kilometres driven.
 It wanted more aid for developing countries and more compulsory measures to require that immigrants learn Dutch.

-The party has generally been supportive of LGBT rights by backing same-sex marriage and relaxing laws for gay couples to adopt.
-It calls for measures to protect weaker members of society but also robust welfare reform to encourage people into work and reduce unemployment.
-The N-VA also supports abolishing the Belgian Senate.
+The party has generally been supportive of LGBT rights and backed same-sex marriage in Belgium.
+It calls for measures to protect weaker members of society but also robust welfare reform and limits to welfare benefits to encourage people back into work and reduce unemployment.